mlepori1/Representations_Of_Syntax/README.md

 # Representations_Of_Syntax
-Code and Resources for the paper 'Representations of Syntax [MASK] Useful: Effects of Constituency and Dependency Structure in Recursive LSTMs' by Lepori, McCoy, and Linzen
+Code and Resources for the paper 'Representations of Syntax [MASK] Useful: Effects of Constituency and Dependency Structure in Recursive LSTMs' by Lepori, Linzen, and McCoy.